joshuamaxey/joshuamaxey/README.md

-# Helo, I'm Joshua Maxey!
+# Hello, I'm Joshua Maxey!
 ### Professional Builder: Software Engineer ( Backend / Full-Stack ) + Welder / Fabricator

 I began my journey as a builder in construction, and eventually I found my way to welding.
 Then I fell in love with coding while trying to build myself a website to advertise my fabrication services, and that's how I became a software engineer!
 Throughout my career and education I've developed a strong work ethic, learned the importance of paying attention to the details, and have learned to love iterative problem solving.